fako/writing/main/plot-trilogy.md

 As Moko steps through the painting he's unaware that he enters a world that is in more turmoil than the one he's leaving.

 It takes Moko and Regne a lot of effort to climb out of The Tower and leave the place without being seen.
-Once in a safe place Regne explains to Moko that it was Cimsidirn who convinced Tirion that Moko was a traitor.
+Once in a safe place Regne explains to Moko that it was Sinia who convinced Tirion that Moko was a traitor.
 Her power is to be right even when she's wrong.
-Furthermore Regne explains her own power is to create alternative worlds and that they're currently in a world that Cimsidirn wants to abandon.
+Furthermore Regne explains her own power is to create alternative worlds and that they're currently in a world that Sinia wants to abandon.
 Moko is more than a little desperate and has no idea what to do next.
 Regne tells him that her aunt Tachm might be able to help him.
 She's a prophet like Tirion, but instead of telling the immediate future,